mjordan/islandora_change_cmodel/CONTRIBUTING.md

 ### Write some documentation

-If you use Islandora Object Clone and you have documented a task for yourself, consider sharing it with other users.
-We'd be happy to the Islandora Object Clone README or link to it if you'd rather maintain it somewhere else.
+If you use Islandora Change Content Model and you have documented a task for yourself, consider sharing it with other users.
+We'd be happy to the Islandora Change Content Model README or link to it if you'd rather maintain it somewhere else.

 ### Report a bug